ytdl-node/ytdl/README.md

 Options:
-  -V, --version               output the version number -i, --info <url>            info about YouTube link -d, --download <url>        download from YouTube link -fn, --filename <filename>  filename of downloaded content -q, --quality <quality>     quality of downloaded content -ao, --audio-only           download only audio stream -vo, --video-only           download only video stream -h, --help                  display help for command
+  -V, --version               output the version number -l, --link <url>            set the url for the YouTube video -i, --info                  info about YouTube link -d, --download              download from YouTube link -fn, --filename <filename>  filename of downloaded content -q, --quality <quality>     quality of downloaded content -s, --size                  get the size of the video to be downloaded -ao, --audio-only           download only audio stream -vo, --video-only           download only video stream -h, --help                  display help for command